danielserrao/kubernetes-learning/config-map/README.md

 # Introduction

-This is another example of using config maps.
+On this example we show that we can use ConfigMaps to pass values into pods environment variables and use these to update the content of files.

+To know more about ConfigMaps check the official documentation at https://kubernetes.io/docs/concepts/configuration/configmap/.

+# Check the current list of configmaps

+- `k get cm`

-# Create the configMap
+# Create the configMap and confirm that it was created

-`kubectl apply -f web-config.yaml`
+- `k apply -f configmap.yaml`
+- `k get cm`

 # Create the pod running the nginx app

-`kubectl apply -f app-config.yaml`
+- `k apply -f pod.yaml`
+- `k get pods`

-# Check if the index.html was updated accordingly to configMap data key string
+# Check the current index.html accordingly to configMap data key string

+- `k exec pod -- /bin/sh -c 'cat /usr/share/nginx/html/index.html'`
+- You should see the message `Welcome to MY-NGINX!`.

+# Update the config map

+- Change the file `configmap.yaml` message to `Welcome to MY-NGINX!
+Version 2` and save the file.
+- `k apply -f configmap.yaml`
+- `k delete -f pod.yaml` (You need to redeploy the pod to make it fetch the latest config map version)
+- `k apply -f pod.yaml`
-`kubectl exec app-config -- /bin/sh -c 'cat /usr/share/nginx/html/index.html'`
+- `k exec pod -- /bin/sh -c 'cat /usr/share/nginx/html/index.html'`
+- You should see the message `Welcome to MY-NGINX!
+Version 2` which confirms that you successfully update the environment variable inside the pod!

+# Delete resources

+- `k delete -f pod.yaml`
+- `k delete -f configmap.yaml`

 # The use of the Kubernetes CMD field

-The CMD field corresponds to entrypoint in some container runtimes.
+The `command` field in the `pod.yaml` file corresponds to entrypoint in some container runtimes such as docker.

 In the case of Docker, the Kubernetes CMD field will override the entrypoint of the image.